 My gaze averted, I mumble, “Only a little.
 Sometimes.
 Not often, I swear.”
-I knew she wouldn’t like it if she found out that her assistant was a donor.
+I knew Eleanora wouldn’t like it if she found out that her assistant was a donor.
 That’s why Cassie promised to keep it a secret.
-She’s like a daughter to Eleanora, and my aunt would protect her with her life.
-Unfortunately, that also includes keeping vampires away from her sweet little neck.
+She’s like a daughter to Ellie, and my aunt would protect her with her immortal life.
+Unfortunately, that also includes keeping vampires away from Cassie’s sweet little neck.

 “Quentin Constantine Etheridge!
-This house is not an all-you-can-eat!” she roars.
+This house is not an all-you-can-eat buffet!” my aunt roars.
 “You will stop sucking my P.A., do you understand?”

 I scrape my toe on the parquet and lower my head.
 “Yes, ma’am.”

 “That’s it?
 Clean your room?”
 Uncle Vlad questions her incredulously.
-I might have done the same, but I know this is the most angry she ever gets.
-You cannot turn a doe into a dinosaur just by making her a vampire.
-Unfortunately, you can do so with a dragon very well…
+I might have done the same, but I know this is as angry as she ever gets.
+You cannot turn a doe into a dinosaur just by changing her into a vampire.
+Unfortunately, you can do so with a dragon.
+Very well…

 “See, that’s exactly the problem,” my uncle rages.
-“The kid always gets away with everything.
+“The kid gets away with everything.
 But not this time!”
-With only a blink of his eyes, he sends the couch, which stood like a wall of protection between us, out of the way, and it crashes into my queen size bed.
+With only a blink of his eyes, he sends the couch—which stood like a wall of protection between us—out of the way, and it crashes into my queen-size bed.
 “We’ve pampered you for over twenty years, but not a day longer!
-Herewith I ban you from this house.”
+Herewith, I ban you from this house.”

 “What?”
 Eleanora and I blurt simultaneously.

 “Europe?
 What the hell is in Europe?”
-I’m sure vampire academies don’t exist in real life.
+I’m quite sure vampire academies don’t exist in real life.

 “My old home.
 Poenari Castle.
 In Romania.”

-“Darling,” she whispers and she sounds terrified.
+At the same time, my aunt pales.
+“Darling,” she whispers.
+She sounds terrified.
 “We don’t have any friends in Wallachia.
-He’ll have no servants to aid him at daylight.”
+He’ll have no servants to aid him during daylight.”

 “He will find servants, just like I did.
-If he’s a true descendant from my blood line, he’ll make his way alone.”
+If he’s a true descendant of my bloodline, he’ll make his way on his own.”
 His furious gaze returns to me.
 “An informant told me that a wolf apparently went berserk in the forests of Transylvania.”

-Why the hell would he send me to deal with a man-eating animal?
-Sure, vampires are superior to those beasts in so many ways, but a werewolf bite is still deadly to a vampire.
+Why in the hell would my uncle send me to deal with a man-eating animal?
+Sure, vampires are superior to those beasts in many ways, but a werewolf bite is still deadly to a vampire.
 And painful, I hear.

-“Our law forbids all night creatures to draw attention to our existence.
+“Our law forbids all night creatures from drawing attention to our existence.
 This is a good way for you to prove yourself worthy as my rightful heir.
-Show me that you have in you what it needs to become leader of our coven, and you can return.
-But not before you found and killed the snapped wolf.”
-Vlad crosses his arms and narrows his eyes in a dangerous way.
-“Do I make myself clear?”
+Show me that you have what it takes to become leader of our coven, and you can return.
+But not before you find and kill the incensed wolf.”
+Vlad crosses his arms and narrows his eyes dangerously.
+“Do I make myself clear, boy?”

 “But I—I can’t go!
 I have friends here.
-And—and this is my home.”
-I sweep my arms around the combined living and bedroom then leave them pointing at Vlad and Ellie.
+And…and this is my home.”
+I sweep my arms around the combined living and bedroom area and then leave them pointing at Vlad and Ellie.
 “You’re the only family I have.”

 “That is true.
-And you need to learn to protect those friends and your family.
-But most of all, you have to learn how to fend for yourself.
-Your aunt and I may not live forever and be able to care for you for all eternity.”
+And you need to learn to protect your family and your friends.
+But, most of all, you have to learn how to fend for yourself.
+Your aunt and I may not live forever, and we cannot care for you for all eternity.”

-“But— But uncle—” Dammit, what can I say to change his mind?
+“But— But, Uncle—” Dammit, what can I say to change his mind?
 California is my home.
-I don’t want to go to fucking Siberia or wherever that abandoned castle is.
+I don’t want to go to fucking Siberia or wherever that abandoned castle is located.

-My chin smacks on my chest.
+My chin smacks my chest.
 “You want to stuff me into a fricking casket?”

-“How else would you travel to Europe?
+“How else will you travel to Europe?
 Sit in the cabin of an airplane with two-hundred people watching you combust in the sunlight?”

-I guess there’s no chance to catch a night flight to Romania then.
+I guess there’s no chance of catching a night flight to Castle Dracula then.
 “At least let me go by ship.
 I can hide during the day.”

 “No. Reginald will travel with you.
-I cannot afford him gone for weeks.
+I cannot afford for him to be gone for weeks.
 He’ll take you to the castle and return immediately.”

-Ah, the great Dracula has spoken.
-I roll my eyes and slump down in the place that Ronin had so hastily abandoned before.
-“If you hate me so much, just why didn’t you let me die in the wrecked car?
-Would have saved you a damn lot of trouble, wouldn’t it?”
+So the great Dracula has spoken.
+I roll my eyes and slump down on the cushion of the couch that Ronin so hastily abandoned earlier.
+“If you hate me so much, why didn’t you just let me die in the wrecked car?
+It would have saved you a damn lot of trouble, wouldn’t it?”

 “My best?”
-Hah!
-“Then what would you do if you wanted my worst, I’d love to know.”
+Ha!
+“What would you do if you wanted my worst?
+I’d love to know.”

-“I would bury you alive to suffer from an insatiable hunger for all eternity.
+“I would bury you alive to suffer from insatiable hunger for all eternity.
 But that’s not the point.”
 He waves his hand and comes over.
-The part of the couch that has crashed into my bed earlier returns, pulled by invisible strings, and he lowers gracefully as if nothing was ever out of place in my room.
+The part of the couch that crashed into my bed earlier returns as if pulled by invisible strings, and Vlad lowers gracefully onto it as if nothing were amiss.

 Eleanora sits down beside him, still clinging to his arm.
 “Darling, don’t be so hard on him.
 He doesn’t deserve this sort of punishment.”

-“You really think he can become a capable leader in a house where everyone pets him like a toddler?”
+“You really think he can become a capable leader in a house where everyone treats him like a toddler?”

-“We can set up new rules,” she pleads in my stead.
+“We can set up new rules,” she pleads.

-Vlad pats her hand on his arm.
-“Rules that he would break before the week is over, love.
+Vlad pats her hand where it rests on his arm.
+“Rules that he will break before the week is over, love.
 You know it as well as I.”

-Since this isn’t the first time we’re talking about rules, I can’t even contradict him.
-Whatever I said now to defend myself would only end in his temper exploding again.
-Silence seems the more diplomatic way, and a hurt look at my aunt could come in useful.
+Since this isn’t the first time we’ve talked about rules, I can’t even contradict him.
+Whatever I say now to defend myself will only end in his temper exploding again.
+Silence seems the more diplomatic way to handle this, and a hurt look at my aunt could prove useful.

 Yes, give me a chance, for blood’s sake.